benchan911/tp/docs/UserGuide.md

 #### 4.4.2 View attendance list

 View the attendance list under a certain event.
+Using this feautre, you will be able to generate a table to show attendance list.

 Command:  `attendance view`

 Example:

-The following occurs if there is an existing attendance list.
+The following occurs if there is an existing attendance list stored under event `CS1010 Tutorial`.

         >>> attendance view
         Please key in the name of event.